What Does the Check Engine Light Mean?

 Next Time your Check Engine Light Comes On…

 The next time the check engine light appears in your dashboard, check your gas caps, the gauges for instances of overheating or if the engine is loaded.
 If the above fails, do not hesitate.
-Call Aloha Auto Repair & Wash for any auto repairs, engine diagnostics or oil changes in Allen, TX today!
+Call Aloha Auto Repair for any auto repairs, engine diagnostics or oil changes in Allen, TX today!